Hack WordPress Website Online

 WordPress is an online website creation tool that is considered to be the easiest and most powerful blogging and website content management system (CMS) currently in use.
 This exceptional open source website platform written in PHP is used for a variety of websites.
 Given below are a few examples of the types of websites that can be built with WordPress:

-Hackers use a wide range of attacks to disrupt, break, and hack websites.
-This article will discuss three key hacking techniques used by hackers to attack your WordPress site.
+Hackers use a wide range of attacks to disrupt, break, and hack wordpress websites.
+This article will discuss three key wordpress hacking techniques used by hackers to attack your WordPress site.
 This will be followed by a discussion on how to secure your WordPress site.

 Techniques Used for Hacking a WordPress Site